"Reading helps take your mind off things… you can go into another world."

 We ensure that we share and display books which celebrate diversity, and encourage the children to consider and respect other people.
 We think that this is important as part of our work to prepare children for life in modern Britain.

 In KS2, we continue with reading scheme books but also use graded free reading books to widen the children's awareness of different styles of narrative.
-The children are taught reading skills through guided reading and through reading comprehension work.
+The children are taught reading skills through guided reading and through whole class reading comprehension work.

 Children are encouraged to read at least three times a week: this is rewarded by our Reading Raffle.
 Children who are not reading regularly are supported more in class and parents are approached about increasing home support.

 Each child has a Reading Journal to respond to books they read and to complete comprehension tasks for Guided Reading.
 The journals complement the verbal discussions with the teacher during Guided Reading sessions.

 Each classroom also has a reading area and a selection of books for the children to read.
 These include picture books, story books and non-fiction.